Arrow BOOK

 What Is Vertebroplasty

-Vertebroplasty does not treat the underlying cause of osteoporosis or prevent future fractures but may help manage pain from an existing fracture.
+Vertebroplasty does not treat the underlying cause of osteoporosis or prevent future fractures, but it may help manage pain from an existing fracture and improve function in selected patients.

 What to Expect During the Procedure